 - Named to the Canada’s Top Employers for Young People index for three straight years, through 2018

-- Ranked among Top Employers for Canadians Over 40 six times in seven years, through 2018
+- Ranked among Top Employers for Canadians Over 40 nine times in 11 years, through 2022

 - Ranked on the Global 100 Most Sustainable Corporations list for nine straight years through 2018